Disability-Related Information 2023

 Example 3

 Alexandra, age 75, is dependent on her son, Shawn, because of an impairment.
-Shawn is married, therefore he cannot claim an amount for Alexandra on line 30400.
+Shawn is married; therefore, he cannot claim an amount for Alexandra on line 30400.
 He can however claim the Canada caregiver amount on line 30450 of his tax return (Step 5 – Federal tax).

 Example 4

 Nora is the caregiver for her husband's daughter, Anja.
 Anja has an impairment.
 She is 16 years old and lives with Nora and her husband.
-Either Nora or her husband can claim the Canada caregiver amount on line 30500 of tax return (Step 5 – Federal tax).
+Either Nora or her husband can claim the Canada caregiver amount on line 30500 of their tax return (Step 5 – Federal tax).
 There is no additional amount they can claim for Anja.

 Since Anja is not eligible for the DTC, Nora may need a signed statement from a medical practitioner to confirm Anja's impairment if the CRA asks for it.